wollmers/Jane-Doe/README.md

 # DESCRIPTION

-Don't install or use it, it is BROKEN by intent.
+Don't install or use it, except for testing module toolchains.

+The distribution has files with non-ASCII filenames under `share/`, UTF-8 encoded, in normalization variants, and confusable variants.

+In theory the involved tools should work, but with a high chance they fail.

 # AUTHOR